call23re/Network/README.md

 end)
 ```

 Middleware and Transformers still need some work and further testing.
-In the future Middleware and Transformers will support optional configuration objects.